AI4Finance-Foundation/FinRL/README.md

 **News: we plan to release codes for both paper trading and live trading.
 Please let us know your coding needs.**

 **Disclaimer: Nothing herein is financial advice, and NOT a recommendation to trade real money.
-Many platforms exist for simulated trading (paper trading) which can be used for building and developing the methods discussed.
 Please use common sense and always first consult a professional before trading or investing.**

 The open-source community **AI4Finance** (efficiently automating trading) provides resources about DRL in quantitative finance.
 It aims to accelerate the paradigm shift from the conventional machine learning approach to **RLOps in finance**.